Endogenous retrovirus: Immune response to HERVs

 The recognition of nucleic acids through PRRs provides a very efficient strategy to fight against viral infections, at the same time exposing the host to a risk due to the possibility of recognizing self-nucleic acids and promotion of autoimmunity.
 Not surprisingly, HERVs have been found to be associated with different autoimmune and inflammatory diseases, such as multiple sclerosis, amyotrophic lateral sclerosis (ALS), systemic lupus erythematosus (SLE), rheumathoid arthritis (RA), and Sjögren syndrome (SS).

 On a protein level, a direct interaction between TLRs and certain HERV proteins has been shown.
 For example, the surface unit of HERV-W Env (also known as multiple sclerosis-associated retroviral element (MSRV) env) was found to bind to TLR4 and CD14, stimulating the production of pro-inflammatory cytokines including IL-1β, IL-6, and TNFα.
 HERV-W Env can trigger a maturation process in human dendritic cells, endowing them with the capacity to support a Th1-like type of Th cell differentiation.

 Immunological studies have shown some evidence for T cell immune responses against HERVs in HIV-infected individuals.
 The hypothesis that HIV induces HERV expression in HIV-infected cells led to the proposal that a vaccine targeting HERV antigens could specifically eliminate HIV-infected cells.
 The potential advantage of this novel approach is that, by using HERV antigens as surrogate markers of HIV-infected cells, it could circumvent the difficulty inherent in directly targeting notoriously diverse and fast-mutating HIV antigens.

+In cancer, reactivation of endogenous retroviral and other transposable element sequences can also stimulate innate immune pathways through a mechanism known as “viral mimicry”.
+Expression of ERV-derived RNAs has been associated with activation of cytosolic RNA sensors such as RIG-I and MDA5, interferon signaling, immune cell infiltration, and increased tumor antigenicity.
+ERV activation has therefore been proposed as a biomarker of responsiveness to immunotherapy and as a potential therapeutic target through epigenetic reactivation strategies.